 Buying property in India is one of the greatest dreams for an India, no matter what part of the world they live in.
 The Indian diaspora has been considerably interested in investing in the realty sector in India.
 Over the years, Indian laws have made it easier for NRIs to invest in Indian properties.
-The Reserve Bank of India governs all of the transactions and these come under the purview of the Foreign Exchange Management Act (FEMA).
+Governed by The Reserve Bank, all of the transactions come under the purview of FEMA or the Foreign Exchange Management Act.

 An NRI can choose from a wide range of options in residential or commercial properties in India.
 But they should be aware of certain legal provisions involving the purchase or ownership of immovable property in India.